ringbuffer-org/sound_synthesis_cpp/examples/am_example/doc/README.md

-gain_example {#mainpage}
+am_example {#mainpage}
 =======================

 # BRIEF

-This example introduces the basic libraries and tools used in the
+This example uses amplitude modulation on the input signal of the audio interface.
-Sound Synthesis class.
-It passes audio from the inputs to the outputs, allowing to set the gain using an OSC interface.
+The carrier frequency can be controlled using OSC.

 # Libraries